-Kinnikinnick is a versatile, low-growing shrub that functions extraordinarily as a groundcover in exposed, sunny, dry areas.
+Kinnikinnick is a versatile low-growing shrub that functions extraordinarily as a dynamic groundcover in exposed, sunny, dry areas.
 In spring, this trailing evergreen shoots off cheery new growth with a lemony-green hue, followed by small white to pink, urn-shaped flowers.
 By late summer the foliage shifts to a reddish purple and the flowers mature into small red or orange berries that persist into winter.
 Kinnikinnick is used extensively by insects and wildlife and has been recognized for its medicinal properties by native peoples for thousands of years.
-It contains the glycoside arbutin, which has antimicrobial properties and acts as a mild diuretic.

 - Size at maturity: 5-8" tall, 2-5' wide

 - Growth rate/ease: fast growth rate, easy to grow

 - Wildlife support: flowers attract and supports hummingbirds, adult butterflies, bees and other insect pollinators; overall plant attracts and supports, beneficial and pest eating insects and is a caterpillar host plant and larval food source

 - Native habitat/range: thrives in a wide range of habitats including ocean bluffs, sandy flats, rocky hillsides, mixed woods and coniferous forests, up to 2800m, in the Pacific Northwest from Alaska to northern California, as well across most northern states and Canada.
 Portland Plant List - yes.

 - Special features & uses: evergreen; supports hummingbirds; medicinally, it contains the glycoside arbutin, which has antimicrobial properties and acts as a mild diuretic; landscape uses include as a groundcover in pollinator gardens and rock garden and erosion control